🧬

 Common inquiries about the breed

-Yes, they are generally excellent with children due to their playful and affectionate nature.
+They are generally excellent with children, known for their playful and patient nature.

 Do they bark a lot?